SpeeDe3DGS: Speedy Deformable 3D Gaussian Splatting with Temporal Pruning and Motion Grouping: Background

-A natural extension of 3DGS to dynamic scenes is to incorporate a learnable deformation field that models motion by deforming Gaussians over time.
-These deformable 3DGS methods typically learn a set of canonical 3D Gaussians $\mathcal{G}$ that represent the static scene geometry alongside a deformation network $\mathcal{D}$ that predicts time-dependent offset to transform each Gaussian at a given timestep.
-In addition to modeling the spatiotemporal trajectories of the means of the Gaussians, the deformation network $\mathcal{D}$ may also predict rotations and scales as functions time.
-The set of deformed Gaussians at time $t$, denoted by $\mathcal{G}_t$, can be formulated as:
+Dynamic Gaussian Splatting extends 3DGS by coupling canonical Gaussians $\Set{G}$ with a deformation function $\mathcal{D}$ that predicts their evolution over time:

-where $\mu$, $r$, and $s$ are the canonical mean, rotation, and scaling parameters of the Gaussians, and $\Delta\mu$, $\Delta r$, and $\Delta s$ are their predicted offsets time-dependent offsets.
-To render the scene at time $t$, the deformed Gaussians $\mathcal{G}_t$ are passed to the 3DGS differential rasterizer in the same way as a set of static Gaussians.
-During training, each camera pose $\phi$ is paired with its corresponding timestep $t$, parameterizing the rendering process as $I_{\Set{G}_t}(\phi)$.
+where $\mu$, $r$, and $s$ denote the canonical mean, rotation, and scale, and $(\Delta\mu_t, \Delta r_t, \Delta s_t)$ are time-dependent offsets.
+At each timestep $t$, the deformed set $\Set{G}_t$ is rendered by the same differentiable rasterizer as static 3DGS, with each training image paired with its corresponding pose $\phi$ and timestamp $t$.

-Deformable 3D Gaussian Splatting (De3DGS)~\cite{yang2023deformable3dgs} implements the deformation network $\mathcal{D}$ as an MLP that predicts per-Gaussian trajectories.
-The amount of neural network inference scales with the number of Gaussians in the model, making it a natural setting to demonstrate the benefits of our proposed methods.